embedded-creations/tinyproto/README.md

 ### Getting Started

+- Manually download and install this forked library in your Arduino Libraries folder
+- Manually download and install the forked version of the ArduinoBufferedStreams Library: https://github.com/embedded-creations/ArduinoBufferedStreams
-Check out the `examples/arduino_generic/TinyProtocolStreamTest/` example
+- Check out the `examples/arduino_generic/TinyProtocolStreamTest/` example

 ### Enabling Debug Messages